Monday, October 4, 2021

 We found ourselves on Marlborough Road, facing the Friary Court of St James's Palace, which was erected in 1531 by King Henry VIII for his mistress (soon to be his second wife): Anne Boleyn.
 No, I did not misspell its name.
 It is not St. James' Palace (which would be grammatically correct in the USA).
 Its location appealed to them as a secluded escape from his royal court at the nearby Palace of Whitehall.
 In daylight, the preserved structure looks like this...

-After three centuries, it evolved into the place where the Queen's Guards are stationed when they provide sentries for Buckingham Palace, as well as where ambassadorial duties occur for the UK's Diplomatic Corps.
+After three centuries, it evolved into the place where the Queen's Guards are stationed when they provide sentries for Buckingham Palace.
+Ambassadorial duties occur there for the Diplomatic Corps.
 Annually, it hosts 100 events for national charities.
-Minor members of the royal family reside there.
+It is a royal residence: minor members of the royal family live there.
 Offices for the Royal Collection Trust and Yeoman of the Guard are there.
 The Chancery of the Orders of Knighthood is headquartered there.
 In 2013, the Queen's great-grandson, Prince George, was christened in the Royal Chapel.

 The palace defines the St James's District.
 This is what it looked like to us on that night.